 Inviza creates Remote Patient Monitoring Insoles

 US-based startup Inviza creates tracking insoles for remote patient monitoring.
 They integrate into footwear and automatically connect to smartphones.
 The insoles offer fitness and location biometric analytics in real-time as wearers walk, skip, or run.
 This allows them to monitor the distance, duration, heart rate, calories burned, and more.
-Moreover, the startup’s insoles are self-chargeable that generate power from footsteps.
+Moreover, the startup’s insoles are self-chargeable and generate power from footsteps.
 This provides more convenience to users as they need not charge the wearable frequently.

 4. Wearable Heart Monitors